The following are some recommendations/best practices to consider when designing your survey program:

 - As appropriate, provide an example of how previous feedback was addressed by your organization and improved the customer experience

 - If responses are low, consider allowing feedback via phone with a Success Team member to enter results manually.
-Note: this activity can lead to skewed results.
+Note: this activity can lead to skewed results. (this option is not available if you use Journey Orchestrator to distribute your survey)

 Tips for Designing the Questionnaire